dom64/discordcrusher/README.md

 # What is this

-This is a dumb shell script I made to spam messages and change nicknames very quickly in discord.
+This is a shell script I made to spam messages and change nicknames very quickly in discord.

 Messages get send every second and/or nickname gets changed every second depending on what parameters you set.